Looking to shore up your immune defenses?

 How’s this for some happy news?
 Researchers have found that optimism is associated with a strong immune response.

-A 2010 study that tracked changes in optimism and immune response among law students found a direct correlation in optimism and cell-mediated immunity, the flood of immune cells that respond to an invasion by foreign viruses or bacteria.
+A 2010 study that tracked changes in optimism and immune response among law students found a direct correlation between optimism and cell-mediated immunity, the flood of immune cells that respond to an invasion by foreign viruses or bacteria.

 As students became more optimistic, they showed stronger cell-mediated immunity.
 When optimism dropped, cell-mediated immunity did so in turn.